-A more recent development involved the PDPC presenting the second edition of the Model Artificial Intelligence (AI) Governance Framework.
+A recent development involved the PDPC presenting the second edition of the Model Artificial Intelligence (AI) Governance Framework.
 In 2019, some significant advances were witnessed in the use of artificial intelligence (AI).
 AI technology can boost productivity, transform businesses and enhance people’s lives.
-As Singapore develops its’ technological economy, it adopts the position that system decisions made by AI should be explainable, transparent and fair and that the AI systems should be human-centred.
+As Singapore develops its’ technological economy, it has adopted the position that system decisions made by AI should be explainable, transparent and fair and that the AI systems should be human-centred.
 It should be a system where organisations can benefit from technological innovation while consumers are confident to adopt and use AI.

 The PDPC released its first edition of the Model AI Governance Framework for broader public consultation, adoption and feedback on 23 January 2019.
 The first edition was released at the 2019 World Economic Forum Annual Meeting (WEFAM) in Davos, Switzerland.
 The framework explains in detail, the operations of AI systems, how good data accountability practices can be created and open and transparent communication provided for.
-Subsequently, on 21 January 2020, the PDPC released the second edition of the framework comprising of some of the key changes at the 2020 WEFAM also in Davos.
+Subsequently, on 21 January 2020, the PDPC released the second edition of the framework comprised of some of the key changes at the 2020 WEFAM, also in Davos.
 The key changes include, inter alia, determining the level of human involvement in AI-augmented decision-making and operations management.

-Whenever the PDPC seeks to introduce or amend provisions on privacy and data protection law, it carries out public consultations to obtain feedback from the public, relevant stakeholders and interested parties on the proposal before implementing changes.
+Whenever the PDPC seeks to introduce or amend provisions on privacy and data protection law, it carries out public consultations to obtain feedback from the public, relevant stakeholders and interested parties on the proposals before implementing changes.

 Data Protection Officers (DPOs)

 The data protection provisions of the PDPA, specifically Section 11(3) of the PDPA, require an organisation to designate one or more individuals to be responsible for ensuring compliance with the PDPA.
 Section 11(4) provides that a person responsible for compliance with the PDPA may delegate the responsibility to another individual.
-Section 11(6) states that the designation of an individual (or DPO) under Section 11(3) does not relieve the organisation of any of its obligations conferred by the PDPA.
+Section 11(6) states that the designation of an individual (or DPO) under Section 11(3) does not relieve the organisation of any of the obligations conferred on it by the PDPA.
 In other words, the legal responsibility for complying with data protection obligations remains with the organisation.
 The DPO(s) may be a person whose scope of work solely relates to data protection, or it can be a person in the organisation who takes on this role as an additional responsibility.

 The PDPA does not prescribe where the DPO(s) should be based.
-He or she need not even be an employee of the organisation.
+They need not even be an employee of the organisation.
 Organisations may employ an outsourced DPO as a third party.
 Neither does the PDPA stipulate a deadline for an organisation to appoint a DPO.
 However, the PDPC encourages organisations to register their designated DPO at their earliest opportunity so the DPO can be kept abreast of the relevant data protection developments in Singapore.

 DPO responsibilities include ensuring compliance with the PDPA, fostering a data protection culture among employees, managing personal data protection related queries and complaints and complying with the reporting procedure for risks that might arise with personal data matters.